vuemodel/core/docs/actions/01-when-to-use-actions.md

 Actions are the "bare bones" way of creating/updating/finding/indexing/destroying resources. **We usually only need them when we can't use composables**.

 ::: warning
-Actions are "bare bones" meaning nothing is inserted into the store.
+Actions are "bare bones" (nothing is inserted into the store).
 :::

-Here's some examples of where you might use one of the "actions".
+Here's some examples of where you might use **actions rather than composables**.

-1. Vue hasn't been created yet
+## 1. Vue hasn't been created yet
+Sometimes, requests to our backend needs to be made early in our applications lifecycle.
+For example, we may need to make a request before Vue is instantiated.
+In these scenarios, we can reach for actions:

 `main.ts`
 ```ts